 Eucomis: Pineapple Lilies for Your Patio

-How to Grow Eucomis
+How to Plant Eucomis

 What to Do After They Bloom

-Learn more here: All About Eucomis.
+To learn more about eucomis, read: All About Eucomis.